frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/setting-up/articles/delete-submitted-document.md

 <!-- add-breadcrumbs -->
-#Delete Submitted Document
+# Delete Submitted Document

 To delete a submitted document, you need to cancel it first.
-Following are steps to delete submitted document.
-These steps assume that you have the appropriate permissions to cancel and delete a submitted document.
+Following are the steps to delete a submitted document.
+These steps assume that you have the appropriate permissions on the document that you wish to cancel and delete.

-####Step 1: Cancel Submitted Document
+#### Step 1: Cancel Submitted Document

 You will find Cancel button on upper right corner of submitted document.

 <img alt="Delete Doc" class="screenshot" src="{{docs_base_url}}/assets/img/articles/cancel-delete-submitted-doc-1.png">

-####Step 2: Delete the document
+#### Step 2: Delete the document

 On cancellation of submitted document, Amend button becomes visible with the document status set to Cancelled.
 This means that the document has been cancelled successfully.